dan1elhughes/vickyhughes.co.uk/content/portfolio/animated-food-illustration/index.md

   - wonky-sushi.gif
 ---

-A few illustrations of some cooking videos by [Plate Talks](https://www.platetalks.co.uk/), in collaboration with [Still Here Still Life](https://www.instagram.com/stillherestilllife/).
+A few animated illustrations of some cooking videos by [Plate Talks](https://www.platetalks.co.uk/), in collaboration with [Still Here Still Life](https://www.instagram.com/stillherestilllife/).